• Skip to primary navigation

 Is this meal going to cause a headache today?
 Am I going to be able to make it to my daughter’s choir concert?
 Is my boss going to pass me up for that project because I’ve been out with migraines so many days this year?
 If you are like me, these questions are always top of mind – creating a vicious circle between worrying – headaches – and more stress.

-While it may seem quite obvious that there is this worrying and fear that migraineurs carry around with them each day, you may be surprised to learn from the experts speaking at the Chronic Headache and Migraine Summit, that there are many underlying root causes that can lead to both anxiety and headaches at a biological level.
+While it may seem quite obvious that there is this worrying and fear that migraineurs carry around with them each day, you may be surprised to learn from the experts speaking on the summit that there are many underlying root causes that can lead to both anxiety and headaches at a biological level.
 Some of these include:

 • Poor absorption of nutrients such as magnesium